 POLITICAL CORRECTNESS is destroying its own.
-It is abandoning its children, and declaring them illegitimate.
-It is shouting down activists who once subscribed to its doctrines and turning its guns on its own.
+It is abandoning its children, and declaring them illegitimate, and shouting down activists who once subscribed to its doctrines.
 Women are suffering the most, as they usually do.
 “Radical feminist” is now an insult on campuses and in many “progressive” corners of the Western left.
 Fall into that pariah category, and your opponents will ban you if they can and scream you down if they cannot.

 It is tempting to say “serves you right” or “I told you so” to the feminists on the receiving end of the new intolerance.
 For years, a few of us have warned that the modern liberal-left would live to regret abandoning the principle that you should only censor opinions when they incited violence.
 It is only human to want to enjoy our vindication with the usual self-righteousness.
 But we will not understand why Western societies have become so hypocritical and tongue-tied if we do not understand what drove feminists to ban and what drives so many to ban them today.